Are we using the proper image SEO optimization techniques, to achieve maximum results from search engines?

 Use captions in images

-The captions in the images are a text which is shown below the images.
+The captions in the images are text which is shown below the images.
 Captions give some complement to the images.

 Usually, image cations don’t have any SEO purposes?